-MTHFR A1298C has not been found clinically to have an effect in homocysteine levels.
+MTHFR Testing – A1298C has not been found clinically to have an effect in homocysteine levels.
 This allele has a greater effect in the production of BH4 (tetrahydrobiopterin).
-BH4 is a cofactor in the production of neurotransmitters such as epinephrine, norepinephrine, serotonin, L-Dopa and melatonin.
-A deficiency of BH4 may affect the cardiovascular and neurological systems as well as emotional wellbeing.
+BH4 is a cofactor in the production of neurotransmitters such as epinephrine, serotonin, L-Dopa, melatonin, etc. A deficiency of BH4 may affect the cardiovascular and neurological systems as well as emotional wellbeing.

 Compound heterozygous is considered severe or “at risk”.
 High homocysteine has a high risk factor for numerous diseases.
 The MTHFR mutations with homozygous or compound heterozygous are more likely to have elevated homocysteine and greater risk of heart disease.